puja7655/react_food_order_app/README.md

 2) pass it ass prop from cart to cartItem .

 I followed the second approch to keep the code in cartItem leaner since cartContext was already being used in cart so simpled passed it as prop.

+--- Added checkout component . i created a custom Input Componenet which has label and input in it to avoid the code duplicacy in ckecout component
+    I also managed the modal visibility .
+An edge was handeled here by handling onClose in Modal component as when user tries to close the dialog with esc key onClose() is trigered modal closes but the value of cart is not changed so to do that i am calling hideCloseCArt on onclose method and passing to modal componnent via prop from the places modal is being used.

 ...to be continued